sahar-km/Debugging/docs/faq.md

 ### How do I activate Office permanently?

-Choose the Ohook activation method within MAS.
+Choose the Ohook activation method within AEG.

 <br/>